TOAST-DOCS/Vaccine/zh/Overview.md

 * Provide supportive service when it fails to install agents.
 * Respond to inquiries regarding vaccine event detection.
 * Provide pattern updates and file restoration, if normal files are wrongly reported.
-    * For more details, see [User Guide](http://docs.toast.com/ko/Security/Vaccine/ko/console-guide/).
+    * For more details, see Console User Guide.
 * Provide solution guides and technical support if an instance does not operate properly due to vaccine issues.
-    * For more details on solutions and technical guides, see [User Guide](http://docs.toast.com/ko/Security/Vaccine/ko/console-guide/).
+    * For more details on solutions and technical guides, see Console User Guide.

 ## Special Features